supercurious/supercurious.github.io/_posts/2018-12-20-deep-rl-continuous-ctrl.markdown

 Now let's use the trained agent to interact with the Reacher environment.

-The GIF animation in Figure 1 previews the first several time steps.
-Here's a full video showing the trained agent across 1000 time steps: [https://youtu.be/JC9iwMmjpzo](https://youtu.be/JC9iwMmjpzo).
+The GIF animation in Figure 1 previews the first several time steps, but here's a full video showing the trained agent across 1000 time steps: [https://youtu.be/JC9iwMmjpzo](https://youtu.be/JC9iwMmjpzo).

+{% include youtubePlayer.html id="JC9iwMmjpzo" %}